spritebuilder/SWF-Importer/README.md

 **Step 2)** Select an export directory, if you want to export into an existing SpriteBuilder project then select the `SpriteBuilder Resources` folder inside the desired `.spriteBuilder` project.

+`Note:` As of SpriteBuilder 1.2 this folder will be `Packages\SpriteBuilder Resources.sbpack`

 **Step 3)** Select the bluebeast and hit `Preview`, looking good.
 Close this window.

 **Step 4)** Hit Export All.